olhanotolga/olhanotolga/README.md

-## I'm Olha, a developer based in Berlin.
+## I'm Olha, a software engineer based in Berlin.

 Before I landed here, I used to write content for tech companies and translate films.